best camera for sports photography

 Sports photoCanon DSLR, 400mm lens, 1/1000 second

 Action cameras are for the young at heart that want to record their activities as they participate.
 The Gopro is by far the most well-known action camera.
 This post is all about choosing a good camera to use when you photograph sports when you're the spectator.
+For a deep dive into photographing youth soccer see my Guide To Photographing Kids Soccer Games.

 Here is a quick look at the 5 features to look for in comparing sports cameras.
 We'll dive into these more deeply in a minute.
 Take a look.
 They're all important to be aware of.